Alpha-Kappa-Sigma/apogee/README.md

 F2K (converts temperature from degrees Fahrenheit to Kelvin) quatern2euler & euler2zenith (COMBINE, converts rotation from quaternions to euler angles and then from euler angles to zenith angle) quatern_prod (quaternion multiplication)

+USAGE:
+The main branch relies on the Vehicle python class in supplemental_main.py An example script demonstrating the code is in test.py